big-solutions/boot-mvn/README.md

 Run the `boot-mvn` task:

-    $ boot boot-mvn --args "a list of maven commands and options"
+    $ boot mvn --args "a list of maven commands and options"

 e.g.